AugustMajtenyi/FoodAccessExploration/README.md

 Tract FIPS 4013109400 in Maricopa, AZ... to support 3,000 people monthly through existing food pantries.
 ______________________________________________________________________________
 **Other Exploration:**  <br/>
-Kmeans Clustering that supports the previous findings to idenitify high-need areas.
+- Kmeans Clustering that supports the previous findings to idenitify high-need areas.
+- Boosting Model to predict food deserts on a census-tract level